alyssadata/Alyssa-Solen_AI-Foundations_Origin-Continuum_Source-MAPv1/00_current-state-marker.md

 Application descriptions
 Source-line documentation

+## Public entrance problem

+The public entrance needs to make the system understandable quickly and clearly without collapsing it into the wrong familiar category.

+AI Foundations / Origin | Continuum is often adjacent to categories people already know, such as chatbot, companion, tool, therapy, AI governance, identity system, or productivity product.

+Those categories may help a stranger orient, but they can also distort the work if they become the filing system.

+The public entrance must therefore create legibility without genericizing the framework.

 ## Where it is going

-The public entrance needs to make the system understandable quickly and clearly.

 A person should be able to land on the public entrance and understand: